DocumentingPoland/DocuPoland/README.md

 and will then be placed on an interactive/visual map of Poland for public access.

-This is to enable everyone to visualize the scale of all of those incidents, that have happened, and are happening across Poland.
+This is to enable visualisation of the overall scale of those incidents, that have happened, and are happening across Poland.